Ellie1994/python_proposed_solution_to_code_easier/README.md

 # python_proposed_solution_to_code_place-savingly
-a quicker way to code in python (not pretending to be absolute)
+a quicker way to code in python (advisable)